GST Registration Online - An Overview

 There is no official government cost or fees that need to pay for the GST Online registration on the official government websites.

 However, filing for GST registration in India is still a sweaty task and involves various steps and documentation.
 Thus, it is recommended to get professional help for the same.
 Our team at Swarit Advisors provides you the end to end services related to GST Registration Procedure.

-Penalty for Non-Compliances under GST Registration in India
+Penalty for Not Registering under GST

 - There are strict laws under the GST Act for the non- compliance of the act

 - If there is any delay in the payment or non- payment of the taxes accrued, then the offender will be liable to lose the pocket and pay a heavy penalty on it.
 Such penalty will be 10% of the unpaid tax or Rs 10,000 whichever is higher

 - However, if the offender has deliberately evaded the payment of taxes under the law the penalty amount will be 100% of the unpaid tax

 What are GST Returns and how to File?